We're diving deep into the gear behind Ruban Nielson of Unknown Mortal Orchestra's lush, ultra-listenable sound.

 Prior to the release of UMO’s third album Multi-Love in 2015, Nielson’s board included an EHX Small Stone Phaser, an EHX Freeze Sound Retainer, a Soundblox Guitar Envelope Filter, an Analog Man Bi-Compressor, an EHX Memory Toy Analog Delay, a Catalinbread Pareidolia Univibe, a TC Electronic Ditto Looper, a Catalinbread Belle Epoch Tape Echo and a Boss TU-3 alongside two mystery boxes.

-However, Nielson changed his board drastically last year, adding a Danelctro Back Talk Reverse Delay, a Chase Bliss Audio Warped Vinyl II Chorus/Vibrato, an MXR 10 band EQ, a Caroline Guitar Company Lo-Fi Meteore Reverb, a Jam Pedals Waterfall chorus and three mystery boxes.
+By the time Sex & Food arrived in 2018, he’d overhauled the board, adding a Danelectro Back Talk Reverse Delay, a Chase Bliss Audio Warped Vinyl II Chorus/Vibrato, an MXR 10 band EQ, a Caroline Guitar Company Lo-Fi Meteore Reverb, a Jam Pedals Waterfall chorus and three mystery boxes.
+For that world tour, Nielson ran an intricate switching rig and even more mystery pedals alongside an Ernie Ball VP JR Volume Pedal and a Gamechanger Audio Plus Pedal, which replicates a piano’s sustain pedal for key-like sustain onstage.